-- --with-sqlite3=<sqlite3-path> This enables use of the SQLite version 3.x database.
-The sqlite3-path is not normally specified as Bacula looks for the necessary components in a standard location (depkgs/sqlite3).
-See Installing and Configuring SQLite chapter of this manual for more details.
-SQLite3 is not supported on Solaris. - --with-mysql=<mysql-path> This enables building of the Catalog services for Bacula.
+-with-mysql=<mysql-path> This enables building of the Catalog services for Bacula.
 It assumes that MySQL is running on your system, and expects it to be installed in the mysql-path that you specify.
-Normally, if MySQL is installed in a standard system location, you can simply use --with-mysql with no path specification.
+Normally, if MySQL is installed in a standard system location, you can simply use -with-mysql with no path specification.
 If you do use this option, please proceed to installing MySQL in the Installing and Configuring MySQL chapter before proceeding with the configuration.

-See the note below under the --with-postgresql item.
+See the note below under the -with-postgresql item.

---with-postgresql=<path> This provides an explicit path to the PostgreSQL libraries if Bacula cannot find it by default.
-Normally to build with PostgreSQL, you would simply use --with-postgresql.
+-with-postgresql=<path> This provides an explicit path to the PostgreSQL libraries if Bacula cannot find it by default.
+Normally to build with PostgreSQL, you would simply use -with-postgresql.

 Note, for Bacula to be configured properly, you must specify one of the four database options supported.
-That is: --with-sqlite, --with-sqlite3, --with-mysql, or --with-postgresql, otherwise the ./configure will fail.
+That is: -with-sqlite, -with-sqlite3, -with-mysql, or -with-postgresql, otherwise the ./configure will fail.

-- --with-openssl=<path> This configuration option is necessary if you want to enable TLS (ssl), which encrypts the communications within Bacula or if you want to use File Daemon PKI data encryption.
+-with-openssl=<path> This configuration option is necessary if you want to enable TLS (ssl), which encrypts the communications within Bacula or if you want to use File Daemon PKI data encryption.
 Normally, the path specification is not necessary since the configuration searches for the OpenSSL libraries in standard system locations.
+However, you must ensure that all the libraries are loaded including libssl-dev or the equivalent on your system.
 Enabling OpenSSL in Bacula permits secure communications between the daemons and/or data encryption in the File daemon.
-For more information on using TLS, please see the Bacula TLS Communications Encryption chapter of this manual.
-For more information on using PKI data encryption, please see the Bacula PKI Data Encryption chapter of this manual. - --with-python=<path> This option enables Bacula support for Python.
-If no path is supplied, configure will search the standard library locations for Python 2.2, 2.3, 2.4, or 2.5.
-If it cannot find the library, you will need to supply a path to your Python library directory.
-Please see the Python chapter for the details of using Python scripting.
+For more information on using TLS, please see the Bacula TLS - Communications Encryption chapter of this manual.
+For more information on using PKI data encryption, please see the Bacula PKI - Data Encryption chapter of this manual.